deepinder1992/3DHeatTransfer/paper/paper.md

 Specialized open-source tools for heat conduction are relatively scarce.
 While some GPU-accelerated finite-difference implementations exist, they are often proof-of-concept codes without robust geometry import, mixed boundary condition support, or multiple solver backends [@wei2014fast; @richter2013gpu].
 Meshless approaches such as RBF-FD have shown promise for arbitrary geometries defined by STL files but typically require more complex setup and lack the performance-oriented multi-backend design needed for rapid parametric studies [@miotti2021meshless].

-**HeatTransfer3D** addresses these limitations by providing a **lightweight, focused, and high-performance open-source solver** dedicated exclusively to steady-state and transient 3D heat conduction.
-Key innovations include:
-- Direct import of complex geometries from STL files with automatic boundary patch detection,
-- Support for mixed Dirichlet and Neumann boundary conditions,
-- Four interchangeable solver backends (CPU/GPU stencil-based and matrix-based Jacobi solvers) that let users balance memory usage, stability, and speed on different hardware,
-- Simple command-line interface and VTK output for seamless integration with ParaView.

 By combining these features in a single, easy-to-compile C++ package with CMake, the software lowers the barrier for researchers who need fast, reproducible conduction simulations without the overhead of full multiphysics frameworks.
 This makes it particularly valuable for parametric studies, teaching, and early-stage thermal design in both academia and industry.